Skip to main content

 Nourish

-As providers, it’s easy to focus on the content of a session, forgetting the importance of how your client’s nutrition can affect their body and brain.
-Food choices can alter hormones, energy levels, stress response, inflammation, and mood, but is often ignored in general medicine, not to mention mental & behavioral health treatment.
+As providers, it’s easy to focus on the content of a session.
+Often, we forget the importance of how our clients’ nutrition can affect their body and brain.
+Food choices can alter hormones, energy levels, stress response, inflammation, and mood.
+Unfortunately, they are often ignored in general medicine, not to mention mental & behavioral health treatment.

-The gut-brain axis can actually have a profound impact on our overall well-being: foods such as fiber, prebiotics, and probiotics can have a powerful influence on immunity, inflammation, and anxiety – as well as a number of brain disorders, including severe depression, dementia, and schizophrenia!
+The gut-brain axis can have a profound impact on our overall well-being.
+Foods such as fiber, prebiotics, and probiotics can influence immunity, inflammation, and anxiety.
+They can also influence brain disorders, including severe depression, dementia, and schizophrenia!
 A large proportion of the neurotransmitter serotonin is produced in the gut.

-While mental health providers aren’t expected to be nutritionists, we should stay up-to-date on food and nutrition’s powerful impact on clients’ mental & behavioral health.
+While mental health providers aren’t expected to be nutritionists.
+It’s essential to stay up-to-date on food and nutrition’s powerful impact on clients’ mental & behavioral health.

 Community

 If the pandemic has taught us anything, our connections are important.
-We’re social creatures, and while virtual interactions have gotten us through this challenge – personally & professionally – they’re not a sustainable substitute for in-person connection.
+We’re social creatures.
+Virtual interactions have gotten us through this challenge.
+They’re not a sustainable substitute for in-person connection.

-It might be easy for some – especially if there were underlying issues of depression, withdrawal, or isolation – to remain disconnected.
-What tools can you employ (for yourself and your clients) to bridge this transitional discomfort in order to secure the rich physical & mental benefits of strong personal relationships?
-How can we safely reconnect with the community that is so vital to our well-being?
+It might be easy for some, especially if there were underlying issues of depression, withdrawal, or isolation, to remain disconnected.
+What tools can you employ to bridge this transitional discomfort?
+How can we safely reconnect with the community, vital to our well-being?

 Parenting

-Check out “Simplicity Parenting” for a straightforward exploration of how stress relief, calm, and connection techniques can serve children of all ages well beyond current challenges.
+Check out “Simplicity Parenting” for a straightforward exploration of how stress relief and connection techniques can serve children of all ages.

 Take Away